Cataloguing and Metadata Standards Committee

 - Doug Kariel (Library Association of Alberta)

-- Carol Rigby (Northern Libraries Working Group – Northwest Territories Library Association, Yukon Library Association, Nunavut Library Association)
+- Graeme Tennant (Northern Libraries Working Group – Northwest Territories Library Association, Yukon Library Association, Nunavut Library Association)

 Chair and Secretary serve 3-year terms which are renewable.
 Chair and Secretary continue to represent their member organization.